luiscoco/Csharp-Version1-Samples/P06_Delegates/README.md

 Before diving into the details, let’s focus on the main concepts this example introduces: delegates, events, publishers, and subscribers.

 ## 1. Delegates
 A delegate is like a contract for a method.

 It says: ‘any method that looks like this can be stored and called later.’

 In our example, NotifyHandler is a delegate.

 It specifies that any method that takes a string and returns nothing can be plugged in.

-Think of a delegate as a remote control: the button doesn’t know exactly what device is connected, it only knows ‘when I press this, something with this shape will respond.’
+Think of a delegate as a remote control: the button doesn’t know exactly what device is connected

+, it only knows ‘when I press this, something with this shape will respond.’

 ## 2. Events
 An event is a special way of using a delegate that protects how it’s raised.
 It’s a message the Publisher can send out, and it’s a signal that something happened.

-The key point: events connect the publisher with subscribers without them needing to know about each other directly.
+The key point: events connect the publisher with subscribers without them needing to know

+about each other directly.

 ## 3. Publisher Class
 The Publisher is the one that creates the event.
 It owns the event OnNotify.

-It doesn’t care who listens — it only raises the event whenever something important happens (in our case, after DoSomething).
+It doesn’t care who listens — it only raises the event whenever something important

+happens (in our case, after DoSomething).

 So the Publisher is like a news station: it just broadcasts messages.